LoyaltyNZ/alchemy-framework/README.md

 2. as an [npm package](https://www.npmjs.com/package/alchemy-router) that can be extended and customised by writing [express](https://github.com/expressjs/express) middelware.
 3. as a Docker container `quay.io/loyalty_nz/alchemy-router`

-How the Router works is:
+The Router works as follows:

 1. An HTTP request is sent from a client to Alchemy
 2. The HTTP request is received by the Router and converted into an Alchemy request
 3. The request is sent to the correct Alchemy service or resource
 4. The response is unpacked and returned to the HTTP client

-In a typical Alchemy deployment there would be many instances of the Router running being load balanced across by an application like [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) or [HAProxy](http://www.haproxy.org/).
+In a typical Alchemy deployment there would be many instances of the Router, load balanced by an application like [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) or [HAProxy](http://www.haproxy.org/).
 This can add performance and availability benefits.

 ## Example Sinatra API Micro-Service Application

 The Ruby implementation of Alchemy, [Alchemy Flux](https://rubygems.org/gems/alchemy-flux), comes with a [Rack](https://github.com/rack/rack) server implementation that handles the life-cycle and processing requests of an Alchemy service.
-The Alchemy Rack server supports popular frameworks like [Rails](http://rubyonrails.org/) and [Sinatra](http://www.sinatrarb.com/) to make it very easy to build new, or move old, services onto Alchemy.
+The Alchemy Rack server supports frameworks like [Rails](http://rubyonrails.org/), [Sinatra](http://www.sinatrarb.com/) and [Hoodoo](http://hoodoo.cloud/) to make it very easy to build new, or move old, services onto Alchemy.

 For example, a simple Sinatra application in the Alchemy framework has the files: